roxolid/ohs/README.md

 ```
 > Set `<ORACLE_HOME>` to your Fusion Middleware product Oracle home.
+> The password can be find in _Dockerfile_.
+Just find the line starting with `ENV ADMIN_PASSWORD`.
+You can also change this password prior building the image.

 ### Running with just bash
 Similarly, if you want to control the whole startup process, just start with shell and do everything manually: